el3518/SSD/README.md

 Then, run "off31_select.py" to select transferable samples.

-Next, run "off31_domain.py" to rank the importance of source domains.
+Next, run "off31_domain.py" to rank the importance of source domains and identify the dominant domain.

 Last, run "off31.py" to adapt source and target domain based on the selected samples and domain(s).